 Consider Investing in Consumer Staples-Focused ETFs

-If you’re new to investing or would rather take a relatively hands-off approach while exposing your investment portfolio to quality consumer staples stocks, consumer staples-focused exchange-traded funds (ETFs) are a compelling option.
+If you’re new to investing or would rather take a relatively hands-off approach while exposing your investing portfolio to quality consumer staples stocks, consumer staples-focused exchange-traded funds (ETFs) are a compelling option.

 These ETFs are bucket investments that invest their assets in consumer staples companies chosen for specific qualities.
 For example, here’s a quick rundown of the top three consumer staples ETFs on the market: